mortonmills/webtest/README.md

 - duration

+add tempo from midi and change pitch for espeak should use cutoff for next note not next lyric note

+maximum 6 voices for festival

+good sound came from base pitch at g2 and reavoice to e3, gave clear audio, non robotic midi was a4 and reavoice center was c4, so up a 6th from g2 a2 to g3 good sounding tones for sing, d3 and e3 being best sounding and wpm in espeak was 60

+test midi
+test espeak and festival
+festival singing synthesis stock feature test need to find flinger download, or source build dynamic split and align to midi events work with sox to create a duration audio

+will need to generate vocal data during compile to account for range and key

+setup default voice pitch to c4 hertz, this will map to reavoice exactly the alternative is to change the preset in reaper to match the default pitch hertz in reavoice festival output need silence to align with midi, where are docs for singing mode dynamic pitch obj

 dynamic pitch object, use different voices for pitch range octaves festival tempo is 1.2 about times faster than what BPM is listed 78 means 94